On a topology property for the moduli space of Kapustin-Witten equations: Non-existence solutions on a neighborhood of a ASD connection

 then either the extra field obeying

-or $A$ is anti-self-dual with respect to $g$. \end{prop} \begin{proof} From Theorem \ref{AT1}, for a suitable constant $\delta$, the connection $A$ can be written as $A=\tilde{A}_{\infty}+a$, where $\tilde{A}_{\infty}$ is also an ASD connection.
-Following the idea on \cite{HT}, we have two integrable inequalities:
+or $A$ is anti-self-dual with respect to $g$. \end{prop} \begin{proof} Following Theorem \ref{AT1}, it implies that for a suitable constant $\delta$, the connection $A$ can be written as $A=\tilde{A}_{\infty}+a$, where $\tilde{A}_{\infty}$ is also an ASD connection.
+Following the idea in \cite{HT}, we have two integrable inequalities: